-In the past, trusts were tools of the wealthy.
-Today, trusts are used much more commonly used by average people.
-A trust can accomplish a variety of goals and in many cases takes the place of a traditional will.
+In the past, Trusts were tools of the wealthy.
+Today, however, Trusts are commonly used by the average person.
+A Trust can accomplish a variety of goals and, in many cases, can take the place of a traditional Will.

 Trusts are like contracts and should be carefully drafted.
-In most circumstances, estate planning documents will be drafted to create a Pour Over Will which directs that the disposition of property owned at death will be controlled by a trust.
-The trust also controls the disposition of all property transferred to the trust prior to death.
-The trust itself contains rules for when assets can be used, who can use them and how they should be held.
+In a Trust-based estate plan, a Pour-Over Will is also drafted, which directs that property owned by the Decedent at death will be transferred to, and controlled by, the Trust.
+The Trust also controls the disposition of all property transferred to the Trust prior to death.
+The Trust itself contains rules for when assets can be used, who can use them, and how they should be managed and held.